AkatsukiSirius/GADS-22-NYC/02_Intro_to_Machine_Learning/README.md

 ###Objectives for this class:

-- Understand what characterises Machine Learning
+- Know the key attribute that characterises Machine Learning
-- Understand the two types of ML
+- Know the two types of ML
-- Understand the different types of supervised learning
+- Know the different types of supervised learning
 - Complete the Essential Python Lab

 ###Class Agenda

-- Introduction to Machine Learning Slides
+- Introduction to Machine Learning Slides - Mark
-- Short quiz on supervised vs unsupervised learning
+- Short quiz on supervised vs unsupervised learning - All

-- Independent class work lab: Essential Python
+- Independent class work lab: Essential Python - Class